yochaigal/cairn/wip/2e/setting-seeds.md

 #### Rivers, Seas, and Lakes

 Every region should have some kind of water source.
-Otherwise, where would the locals get their drinking water, or receive news from the rest of the realm?
+Otherwise, where would the locals get their drinking water or receive news from the rest of the realm?
-- To create water, draw a wiggly line from the highest elevation point (i.e. Mountains) to the lowest (i.e. Plains).
+- To create waterways, draw a wiggly line from the highest elevation point (e.g. Mountains) to the lowest (e.g. Grassways).
 - If the river runs through terrain that is higher in elevation, it might terminate in a **lake**.
 If your map has a sea, it might terminate there.
 Otherwise, the river can continue on off the map page.

 ### Weather